-- The Milwaukee police department’s investigation of the 2004 election, which included comparison of the voter registration list with other records such as motor vehicle records, telephone directories, Assessor’s Office records, and U.S. Postal Service records, detailed numerous problems such as felons and nonresidents registering and voting, as well as voters registered at commercial addresses that were clearly not residences.
+- The Milwaukee police department’s investigation of the 2004 election, which included a comparison of the voter registration list with other records, such as motor vehicle records, telephone directories, Assessor’s Office records, and U.S. Postal Service records, detailed numerous problems, such as felons and nonresidents registering and voting, as well as voters registered at commercial addresses that were clearly not residences.

 Selected Additional Resources